hexops/devlog/_posts/2021-02-17-postgres-regex-search-over-10000-github-repositories.md

 author: "Stephen Gutekanst"
 ---

-In this article, we share empirical measurements from our experiments in using Postgres to index and search over 10,000 top GitHub repositories using `pg_tgrm` on only a Macbook.
+In this article, we share empirical measurements from our experiments in using Postgres to index and search over 10,000 top GitHub repositories using `pg_trgm` on only a Macbook.

 This is a follow up to ["Postgres Trigram search learnings"](https://devlog.hexops.com/2021/postgres-trigram-search-learnings), in which we shared several learnings and beliefs about trying to use Postgres Trigram indexes as an alterative to Google's [Zoekt](https://github.com/google/zoekt) ("Fast trigram based code search").

-We share our results, as well as [the exact steps we performed, scripts, and lists of the top 20,000 repositories by stars/language on GitHub](https://github.com/hexops/pgtgrm_emperical_measurements) so you can reproduce the results yourself should you desire.
+We share our results, as well as [the exact steps we performed, scripts, and lists of the top 20,000 repositories by stars/language on GitHub](https://github.com/hexops/pgtrgm_emperical_measurements) so you can reproduce the results yourself should you desire.

 ## TL;DR